-\\\ Later we may add the possibility to have several data sets sparse sparse matrix routines are used, should be used in large problems with many domains \\\ not tested properly and cannot be used in factory problems tole the default tolerances are multiplied with the value of the tole option (default is thus one).
+\\\ Later we may add the possibility to have several data sets (note that several files can be read into one data object in the data-function)

+tole the default tolerances are multiplied with the value of the tole option (default is thus one).
 Smaller tolerances mean that smaller numerical differences are interpreted as significant.
 If it is suspected that jlp has not found the optimum, use e.g. tole->0.1,tole->0.01 or tole->10.
 Also in case of jlp reporting that solution is getting worse increase the value of the tole option e.g.set tole->10.

 subfilter logical or arithmetic statement (nonzero value indicating True) describing which schedules will be included in the optimization.
 If all schedules are rejected, an error occurs.
-Examples: filter->(.not.clearcut), filter->(ncuts.ge.5),filter->harvest (which is equivalent to: filter->(harvest.ne.0)).
+Examples: filter->(.not.clearcut), filter->(ncuts.ge.5), filter->harvest (which is equivalent to: filter->(harvest.ne.0)).
 If the subfilter statement cannot be defined nicely using one statement, the procedure can be put into a transformation set which can be then executed using value function.